Call 1300 24 23 22 Monday to Friday 9 am - 4.30 pm in each State and Territory

 Psychological disorders in pregnancy

 Depression and anxiety are the most common mental health conditions diagnosed during the perinatal period.
-Symptoms vary from person to person and often people ‘suffer in silence’ whilst they focus their attention to their baby.
+Symptoms vary from person to person and often people ‘suffer in silence’ whilst they focus their attention on their baby, or are unsure if their feelings are normal.
 Symptoms may include:

 Depression